lsinh/sass-workshop/README.md

 * Based on your newly acquired knowledge, you will create the holy grail layout using flexbox
 * Look at `flexbox/index.html` for the structure, and create the holy grail layout without changing the HTML.
 * The header should be on top, footer on the bottom.
 Navigation on the left, ads on the right, and content in the middle.
+* If you are having trouble, you can inspire yourself from [solved by flexbox's solution](https://philipwalton.github.io/solved-by-flexbox/demos/holy-grail/)

 ## Exercise 4: your own page!
 * For this exercise there is no pull request.
 Please point us to the repository of your page on slack